Fedora31/nhcustom2/README.md

 ASCII characters.

 The **first** line of the file MUST contain either the word (called flag) `remove` or `keep`.
-This informs the program wether the hats the file specifies must be removed from the game, or kept in with everything else removed.
+This informs the program whether the hats the file specifies must be removed from the game, or kept in with everything else removed.

 If you plan to remove a lot of cosmetics, I recommand using the `keep` flag.
 The